 The financial statements include the consolidated accounts of Wilhelmina and its wholly owned subsidiaries.
 All significant inter-company accounts and transactions have been eliminated in consolidation.
+Certain prior year amounts have been reclassified to conform to current year presentation.

 Revenue Recognition